-The General Partner entered into an agreement with Sun Mountain Capital, L.L.C. ("SMC") to provide management and administrative services on behalf of the General Partner in connection with the Partnership.
-SMC provides management services to the Partnership for a fee that is due at the beginning of each quarter.
+The General Partner entered into an agreement with Sun Mountain Capital, LLC (SMC) to provide management and administrative services on behalf of the General Partner in connection with the Partnership.
+Management services are provided to the Partnership for a fee that is due at the beginning of each quarter.
+The agreement with SMC ended on February 27, 2024 with the consent of greater than 50% of the Partnership's Limited Partners.
+Beginning February 27, 2024, such services are provided directly by the General Partner, with no change to how the Monitoring Charge is determined.
 For each quarter during the first four years of the Partnership (beginning June 3, 2015), the Management Fee is based on the capital commitment of the Limited Partners of the Partnership multiplied by 0.25%.
-Beginning on the fourth anniversary of the Partnership's existence, a Monitoring Charge is paid to SMC quarterly in advance and is also initially based on the capital commitment of the Limited Partners of the Partnership multiplied by 0.25%.
+Beginning on the fourth anniversary of the Partnership's existence, a Monitoring Charge is paid quarterly in advance and is also initially based on the capital commitment of the Limited Partners of the Partnership multiplied by 0.25%.
 Upon the fourth anniversary of the Initial Investment Date, such Monitoring Charge is calculated based on the capital commitment of the Limited Partners of the Partnership multiplied by a percentage starting at 0.225%, adjusted annually, and descending to 0.125% on the tenth anniversary of the Initial Investment Date, at which point the fee will remain at 0.125% through the dissolution of the Partnership.
-The Management Fee and Monitoring Charge for the Partnership's initial and final fiscal quarters, respectively, if less than a calendar quarter, is prorated based on the days the Partnership existed during that quarter to the number of days in the quarter.
-The Monitoring Charge for the Partnership for the year ended June 30, 2022 was \$278,734, as disclosed in the Statement of Operations.
+The Management Fee and Monitoring Charge for the Partnership's initial and final fiscal quarters, respectively, if less than a calendar guarter, are prorated based on the days the Partnership existed during that guarter to the number of days in the guarter.
+The Monitoring Charge for the Partnership for the nine-month period from July 1, 2023 through March 31, 2024 was \$171,566, as disclosed in the statement of operations.

-8. Related-party transactions:
+8. Related Party Transactions